sihaelov/react-sigrid/README.md

 </Row>
 ```

-You can offset a column as per your wish.
+You can offset a column as you wish.

 ```js
 import {Row, Col} from 'react-sigrid'